eiad-hamwi/Beamlines.jl/README.md

 # Easily get s, and s_downstream, as deferred expression:
 qd.s
 qd.s_downstream

-# Because we entered normalized field strengths, those values are treated as
-# independent variables - they do not change with reference energy.
-# Change the reference energy, and see the UNnormalized field strengths change:
-qf.B1
-bl.E_ref += 10e9
-qf.B1

-# We can make instead make the normalized field strengths depend on E_ref,
-# by setting B_dep_E_ref:
-qf.B_dep_E_ref = false
-bl.E_ref -= 10e9
-qf.B1 # unchanged from above!
-qf.K1 # changed!

-# Let's reset to original:
-qf.K1 = 0.36
-qf.B_dep_E_ref = true

 # We can get all Quadrupoles for example in the line with:
 quads = findall(t->t.class == "Quadrupole", bl.line)